PanKapitanCZ/Mobile-IR-Bridge/README.md

 ## Prerequisites

 To use this app, you'll need an ESP32 device configured to receive and transmit IR signals.
-The setup for the ESP32, including wiring and code, can be found in the [ESP32 IR Signal Recorder Repository](https://github.com/yourusername/esp32-ir-signal-recorder).
+The setup for the ESP32, including wiring and code, can be found in the [ESP32_Bluetooth_IR_Receiver](https://github.com/PanKapitanCZ/ESP32_Bluetooth_IR_Receiver).

-The ESP32 IR Signal Recorder Repository is under construction and will be available soon

 ## Installation